 The Hobart tour has various locations that are dependent on the availability of the producers being visited.

-As this may change regularly, it is not always possible to list these destinations.
+As this may change regularly, it is not always possible to list these destinations but some examples could be Mures Fishing, the Wursthaus, Old Beach Blueberry farm.
 Please call for further information or refer to the website.
-Pickup is from the Tasmanian Travel and Information Centre, Davey Street Hobart.
+Pickup is from your city hotel or the Tasmanian Travel and Information Centre, Davey Street Hobart.